Philipp, Prince of Hohenlohe-Langenburg: Early life and ancestry

-Langenburg castle is partially open to the public, including the state rooms and an oldtimer museum.
+Langenburg castle is partially open to the public, including the state rooms and a museum of classic cars.

 Marriage and issue

 He married Saskia Binder (b.
 15 January 1973 in Munich), daughter of former Deutsche Bank Munich director Hans Peter Binder, on 6 September 2003 in a civil ceremony at Langenburg.
 They married in a religious ceremony on 13 September 2003 in Diessen am Ammersee.
 The couple have two sons and a daughter.